T0biWan/create-semester-notebook/README.md

 # vuenotes

-> create a notebook for the semester                                                                             |
+> create a notebook for the semester
+> write markdown and let it render by vuepress

 ## Getting Started